 Outside of work I am the Chair of trustees and designated safeguarding officer for The Art Ministry: a small charity in south Essex that provides art & craft activities to raise self-esteem & boost confidence for children and adults with learning disabilities, visual impairments and dementia.
 I have also recently joined the board of a multi academy trust group of primary schools in Essex.
 I am a keen academic & have published several papers online & through journals; most notably, I am known for my work regarding digital inequality, which has been widely disseminated globally through several networks.
 I am also a member of the Research Ethics Committee of University College London (UCL), a fellow of the Royal Society for Arts Manufactures and Commerce and a founding member of the Chartered College of Teaching.
 In between these activities I enjoy writing my blog, which combines my critical observations of education with my love for film.
 I am currently trying to juggle these commitments to make time to set up a not-for-profit charitable organisation to promote the advancement of education, in particular by seeking to close the attainment gap for disadvantaged children from single parent families; and create lifelong learning opportunities through intergenerational learning for retired males.

-Committees: Resources, Curriculum and Pupil Matters
+Committees: Resources and Curriculum and Pupil Matters

 Rev Amanda Elmes (Foundation Ex-Officio)